Reezonate/EasyOffset/README.md

 # Compatibility

+- Partially compatible with SaberTailor (Grip modification should be turned off)
-- Not compatible with other offset adjustment mods (e.g. SaberTailor, ControllerSettingsHelper, etc.)
+- Not compatible with other offset adjustment mods (e.g. ControllerSettingsHelper)
 - Config values are different from the base game settings, SaberTailor, etc.
 - **PC ONLY**!
 Quest version is planned, but not guaranteed
 - Best used with [CustomMenuPointers](https://github.com/dawnvt/CustomMenuPointers)